Rex-22/JPixel/README.md

-# Packman
+# Pacman
-A Packman clone mad in pure Java
+A Pacman clone made in pure Java